NeverDecaf/PoE-Info/README.md

 # PoE-Info
 Path of Exile Discord bot with some simple wiki data and forum commands.

-Here is a (maybe not exhaustive) list of commands:
+Here is a (maybe not exhaustive) list of commands, run -help to see the updated list:
-- help -- List commands
+- help -- List all commands
 - unique or -u -- Shows stats for a unique item.
 - skill or -s  --   Shows stats for a skill gem.
 - currency or -c -- Show Chaos rate for a currency item.